 With more than 30 cellar doors, Marlborough offers every visitor the chance to find the perfect drop.
 Explore the cellar doors at your own pace, self-drive, cycle or join a guided wine tour.
 Or if you prefer a cold beer, then don't worry Marlborough has you covered with the local Renaissance and Moa craft breweries producing quality brews.

-As far as unique New Zealand experiences go, swiming with dolphins in the Marlborough Sounds is definitely one of them.
-Set amid the spectacular scenery guides will take you on a search for the five different species of dophins found in this area, and it is up to you whether you enjoy dolphin spotting from the boat, or take a dip into the water for a personal encounter.
+As far as unique New Zealand experiences go, swimming with dolphins in the Marlborough Sounds is definitely one of them.
+Set amid the spectacular scenery guides will take you on a search for the five different species of dolphins found in this area, and it is up to you whether you enjoy dolphin spotting from the boat, or take a dip into the water for a personal encounter.

 The Queen Charlotte track stretches 70km from Ship Cove to Anakiwa and is an intermediate to advanced grade.
 The whole track can be completed in 5 days on foot, or 3 days on a mountain bike with luggage transfers available by water-taxi.
 You will be rewarded with stunning views of Queen Charlotte and Kenepuru Sounds and encounters with native birds such as the fantail and weka.